robotmonkey1000/MinecraftServerProxy/readme.md

 |0b            |0013       |43f0d30b        |425b999e        | 01        |

 ### Movement Modifiers:
 This is a packet sent when there is an effect for movement.
 The last 2 bytes keep track of the modifier.
 This keeps track of if you are crouching (0000), stopped crouching (0100), are sprinting (0300), and stopped sprinting(0400).
 There are other ones but I have not found out how to consistently get them to show up.
-There is a byte in the middle that changes on occasion and I am not sure what it means yet but when I find out I will update.
+There is a byte in the middle that changes on occasion and I am not sure what it means yet but when I find out I will update, I think it is like a player id of some sort.
+Sometimes if this is activated at the same time as movement it will append the movement packets to it as well.

 |Packet Length | Packet ID | ?  | Modifier |
 |--------------|-----------|----|----------|